 AEU has taken a two-pronged approach to reaching families in remote areas: AEU funded 27 therapists from across the state in eye movement desensitization and reprocessing (EMDR) training and AEU is actively pursuing teletherapy.

 AEU has also funded the first-ever clinical trials on Attention Control Training in the United States.
-Attention training is a promising, brief, computerized, behavioral intervention that has been effective in treating anxiety disorders, but had not be tested for PTSD prior to these trials.
+Attention training is a promising, brief, computerized, behavioral intervention that has been effective in treating anxiety disorders, but had not been tested for PTSD prior to these trials.

 At Ease has demonstrated that public-private partnerships are the quickest and most compassionate way to get veterans the help they need.